 SO WHAT DO YOU DO?

-Perhaps you’re like me and chose a path in the service and support industry (and finds great joy within it), and this question of “what do you do?” is filled low-grade shame and a highly-specific need to justify your life choices.
+Perhaps you’re like me and chose a path in the service and support industry (and find great joy within it), and this question of “what do you do?” is filled low-grade shame and a highly-specific need to justify your life choices.
 If you work in a service, success, or support industry role – or any position that’s specifically designed and measured by helping others succeed – you can likely relate.

 I’ve had people ask me what I actually want to do once my career path progresses.
-I’ve had people raise their eyebrows, “he had so much potential,” their face implies.
+At my response, I’ve had people raise their eyebrows, “he had so much potential,” their face implies.
 People have made jokes about what they assume my salary might be.
-I’ve had people invasively corner me in a room, inquiring how to fix their iPhone, home surround sound, dishwasher, CRM software, garage door, car, or email app – without remembering my name as anything other than, “you’re that IT guy, right?”
+I’ve had people invasively corner me in a room, inquiring how to fix their iPhone, home theater surround sound, dishwasher, CRM software, garage door, car, or email app – without remembering my name as anything other than, “you’re that IT guy, right?”

 Others have written more eloquently than I on this often-dreaded question, yet I feel that I must be fair and confess: Yes, I too have asked others what they do, where they work, and many other variations of this same question.
 Most times I’ve asked it with no ill-intent.
 Other times, I’ve asked it with secret envy to see if they’re as important as their wardrobe or conversational flair implies.
 Occasionally I’ve asked this to “size them up” and look at where we comparatively rank on the socioeconomic totem pole.
 Most often though, I’ve warmly asked this to hear about what’s personally important to them and start a friendly dialog.
 So before proceeding further, I must likewise assume that most people ask this question with the same benign intent.
 Despite this kindly assumption, my mind is still filled with a lot of noise and self-accusation when the question is posed yet again.
 What do I do?